arunasurya/bisqtransifex/callagenda1119.md

 - Brief review of the Translator Documentation

-- Communicating the new Bisq version
+- Communicating the new trading protocol (steps, progress, feedback)
     - Account aging
-    - Account signing (trusted network)
+    - Account signing (the network of trusted payment accounts)
-    - Mediation
+    - Mediation & arbitration